Last Updated on February 5, 2023

 I find the label ‘ornamental’ pretty arbitrary, as all elderberry plants are beautiful.
 The cultivars explicitly sold as ornamental likely won’t produce as much or as flavorful fruit as some of the cultivars recommended below.

 A few elderberry cultivars sold as ornamental are Sambucus racemosa, or red elderberry, which contain far higher concentrations of the compounds that make people sick.
-Be aware they’re not meant for consumption if you choose one of these plants.
+Be aware they’re generally not recommended for consumption if you choose one of these plants.
 If you find yourself with something you thought was an elderberry but has a cone-shaped flowerhead and red berries, don’t eat them.
 Some people use the flowers, but the berries reportedly taste awful and have made people very ill.
+(Here are more than 150 edible flowers to consider adding to your next meal.)

 Studies on the native North American black elderberry, Sambucus canadensis, have found it to have lower levels of the cyanogenic glycosides that cause some people gastric problems.
 Here’s a long-awaited study with details if you’re interested.
 They’re also best suited to growing conditions in the eastern part of North America.